chance2021/devopsdaydayup/022-ActionRunnerSaleSetMinitkube/README.md

 This Learning Lab teaches you how to deploy **GitHub Actions self-hosted runners** using
 **Actions Runner Controller (ARC)** with **Runner Scale Sets** on a local Kubernetes cluster (Minikube).

-The guide is fully hands-on and designed to follow open-source documentation best practices.

 ---
 ## 📘 Table of Contents

 1. [Architecture Overview](#architecture-overview)